Signing for approval

 Keep your private key secure

-For production workloads, we recommend storing your private key in a secrets manager such as Vault, or KMS.
+For production workloads, we recommend storing your private key in a secret manager such as Vault, or KMS.
 Avoid storing unencrypted private keys in version control systems!

 Prepare the payload

-Before applying the signature scheme, we must prepare the payload to be signed.
+Before applying the signature, we must prepare the payload to be signed.

-A single signature can cover multiple requests of the same kind, as each request kind will have its own numeric IDs that can overlap.
+A single signature can be applied to multiple requests of the same kind, as each request kind will have its own numeric IDs that can overlap.
 To retrieve the necessary information for producing the signatures, you can use eg. the following endpoints:

 These endpoints return with the same pattern in their responses.
 To produce a valid signature, we require 2 pieces of data from the response JSON structure: the id of the item and the metadata.hash property.